Antsbatscats/Python-File-Stealer/README.md

 ## Find a Bug?

 if you have found a bug in the code, use the issue tab above.
 If you would like to submit a PR with a fix, reference the issue you are fixing.
-If you are looking for new features, use the suggestionn function in the issues tab above to do so.
+If you are looking for new features, use the suggestion function in the issues tab above to do so.

 ## LICENCE: